ewoudb33/ewoudb33.github.io/_posts/2020-09-12-churn-prediction.md

 | Accuracy     |           |        | 0.80     | 2110    |
 | Macro avg    | 0.75      | 0.70   | 0.72     | 2110    |
 | Weighted avg | 0.78      | 0.80   | 0.78     | 2110    |

+The logistic regression models has the highest performance with a precision of 68 percent (i.e. 68 percent of the customers who this model classifies as churners are actually churners) and an accuracy of 80 percent.

+So far is the basic model doing quite well.
+In the next post I am trying to get better performances by tuning the data and trying new techniques.